NH Switch Guide

 A guide collaboration between Nintendo Homebrew's Helpers and Staff, from stock to Atmosphere.

-For live support with this guide please visit us in #switch-assistance on Nintendo Homebrew Discord.
+For live support with this guide please visit us in #switch-assistance over at the Nintendo Homebrew Discord.

 What is homebrew?

-Homebrew can be run for free on your Switch as long as you have a "first-generation" system running 6.2.0 or lower, and a USB-C cable.
+Homebrew can be run for free on your Switch through Custom Firmware as long as you have a "first-generation" system running 13.0.0 or lower, and a USB-C cable.

 What is Custom Firmware?